A Day in the Life of an Orthodox Jew

 Orthodox Jewish daily life revolves around prayer, Torah study, family, and community.
 Days begin with morning prayers, include blessings throughout, and follow strict kosher and modesty guidelines.
 Communities are tight-knit, family-centered, and built around shared values of Torah, chesed, and tradition.

 People are fascinated by how Orthodox Jews live.
 I get it.
-When you drive through Williamsburg or Boro Park in Brooklyn and see men in long black coats and women in modest dresses pushing strollers, it looks like a world frozen in time.
-But step inside that world, and you will find something vibrant, warm, complex, and deeply alive.
+When you drive through Williamsburg or Boro Park in Brooklyn and see men in long black coats and women in modest dresses pushing strollers, it can look like a world sealed off from our own.
+But step inside, and you will find something else entirely: a Shabbos table loud with singing, a street full of children, a life that is more crowded and alive than it looks from the sidewalk.

 I have lived this life since birth.
 Let me show you what it actually looks like.